- Each bike car has 14 bike stalls with 2 additional stalls on the lower level.

 One child 5 and under free per paying adult.
 Children under the age of 12 are not permitted to travel without an adult in attendance.

-ACE has 4 westbound trains in the morning only and 4 returning eastbound trains in the evening at this time.
+No, ACE trains travel westbound in the morning and return eastbound in the evening.

 No. Seats are available on a first-come, first-served basis.